 V5—Aggregate Verification Group.
 Students must verify high school completion status and identity/statement of educational purpose in addition to the items in the Standard Verification Group.

 V6—Household Resources Group.
 Students must verify the items in the

 The amount of college work-study the student earned in the calendar year in question should be reported in exclusion area on FAFSA.
 For those students employed by BV, we will have knowledge of amounts earned and this information will be verified using internal sources, if an amount is provided on FAFSA and is selected for verification.
 If the student was employed at another institution (CWS) the prior year, he/she must complete the correct question on the FAFSA indicating the CWS amount (exclusion).
 If in question, we may request a copy of all W-2 forms.
 We will not automatically correct this exclusion item as we are not always sure that a student has included work study earned in their AGI.
 We will correct when we have knowledge that the amount should be included as an exception.

-All applicable W-2s will be requested in death, separation, or divorce situations, in addition to tax return(s) (those selected for verification).
+All applicable W-2s will be requested in death, separation, or divorce situations.
 It should be noted that if divorce, separation, or death occurs after the original application filed, a Special Condition Form should be completed to correct only remaining/supporting parent/student income and asset information.
 If the situation occurred prior to FAFSA filing, information reported should reflect only relevant information.